ritaturk/xenko-docs/manual/get-started/introduction-to-scenes.md

 This section will discuss the following subjects:

-* [Scene navigation](scene-navigation.md) - how to move and look around.
+* [Navigate in the Scene Editor](navigate-in-the-editor.md) - how to move and look around.
-* [Populating your scene](populating-your-scene.md) - how to put Assets in your Scene.
+* [Populate a scene](populate-a-scene.md) - how to put Assets in your Scene.
-* [Positioning entites](positioning-entities.md) - how to move / rotate / scale your entities.
+* [Arrange entites](arrange-entities.md) - how to move / rotate / scale your entities.

 If you're looking for more advanced topics, see [Scenes](/manual/game-studio/scenes.md) in the Game Studio documentation.